By Madeline Klein on March 31, 2021 in life hacks

-Summer is meant to be full of pool parties, road trips and late night happy hours, which means there's no time to be broken down on the side of the road.
-With the recent temperatures hitting record highs, we've got some tips to help your vehicle avoid some of the top issues caused by summer heat.
+Summer is meant to be full of pool parties, road trips and late-night happy hours, not the time to be broken down on the side of the road.
+With temperatures hitting record highs, we've got some tips to help keep your ride rolling in the summer heat.

-AC is the MVP for those hot summer days, which means we've got to treat it as such.
-There are two main areas of focus here: Making sure your AC parts are all functioning properly and making sure you’re using your AC as efficiently as possible.
+AC is essential for those hot summer days, which means we've got to treat it like the MVP it is.
+You want to make sure your AC parts are all functioning properly and you’re using your AC as efficiently as possible.

-Parts: When you start thinking about all of the tubes, hoses, compressors, condensers, filters, belts and other air conditioning parts that make up this magical summer luxury, it's easy to see there's a lot that could go wrong.
-If you're not handy under the hood and you think your AC could use a little tune up, you may want to have a professional give your system a look over.
+When you start thinking about all of the parts - tubes, hoses, compressors, condensers, filters, belts, oh my! - it's easy to see there's a lot that could go wrong.
+If you're not handy under the hood and you think your AC could use a tune-up, you may want to have a professional give your system a once-over.

 An overheated engine is one of the most common causes of a summer breakdown.
-Not only should you make sure your coolant is full (and made up of the right mix of antifreeze and water), you should also make sure it's clean.
-Car manufacturers typically recommend a radiator flush to replace old coolant with new every 24 months, or every 40,000-60,000 miles.
+Not only should you make sure your coolant is topped off, but you should also make sure it's clean.
+Car manufacturers typically recommend a radiator flush to replace the old coolant every 24 months or every 40,000-60,000 miles.

 Extreme temperatures (hot or cold) demand more from your vehicle's oil.
-Make sure you're on top of your oil changes, especially if you're increasing the mileage for road trips, towing a camper or hauling a boat to the lake.
+Make sure you're on top of your oil changes, especially if you're putting in theose miles for road trips, towing a camper or hauling a boat to the lake.
 Summer's dustier conditions can also cause some issues with your filters, which may call for more frequent replacements.

-Check your tire pressure at least once a month to ensure the hot air isn't expanding your tires past their maximum, which can lead to blowouts.
-You can typically find your vehicles max pressure on a sticker inside the door jam or in your owner's manual.
+Check your tire pressure at least once a month to ensure the hot air isn't expanding your tires past their maximum - nobody wants a blowout.
+You can typically find your vehicle's max pressure on a sticker inside the door jam or in your owner's manual.

-It's always a good idea to check your windshield wipers for cracks and tears, but if you've ever driven on a highway in the middle of summer, you know those bugs can be quite the formidable opponent for your windshield.
+It's always a good idea to check your windshield wipers for cracks and tears.
+If you've ever driven on a highway in the middle of summer, you know those bugs can be quite the formidable opponent for your windshield.
 Make sure you've got fresh fluid and blades to keep your windshield clear of dust and insects.